Hallam railway station

-Hallam railway station is located on the Pakenham line in Victoria, Australia.
-It serves the south-eastern Melbourne suburb of Hallam, and it opened on 1 December 1880 as Hallam's Road.
-It was renamed Hallam on 2 May 1904.
+Hallam railway station is a commuter railway station on the Pakenham line, which is part of the Melbourne railway network.
+It serves the south-eastern suburb of Hallam, in Melbourne, Victoria, Australia.
+Hallam station is an elevated premium station, featuring two side platforms.
+It opened on 1 December 1880, with the current station provided in May 2022.

+Initially opened as Hallam's Road, the station was given its current name of Hallam on 2 May 1904.

 Disused station General Motors is located between Hallam and Dandenong.

 History

 Hallam station opened on 1 December 1880 as a single platform, just over three years after the railway line from Dandenong was extended to Pakenham.
 The station gets its name from Hallam's Road, itself named after William Hallam, who settled in the area in 1856 and operated a general store and hotel on the present day corner of the Princes Highway and Hallam Road.

 In 1954, a goods siding at the station was closed.
 Between 1955 and 1956, the former ground level platforms were provided, when the line between Dandenong and Narre Warren was duplicated.

-In 1959, flashing light signals replaced hand gates at the former Hallam South Road level crossing, which was located at the Down end of the station, with boom barriers provided in 1985.
+In 1959, flashing light signals replaced hand gates at the former Hallam South Road level crossing, which was located at the down end of the station, with boom barriers provided in 1985.
 On 16 July 1990, the station officially operated for passenger business only.

 Sometime during or after 1995, the former ground level station shelters were provided.

-On 4 May 2010, as part of the 2010/2011 State Budget, $83.7 million was allocated to upgrade Hallam to a Premium Station, along with nineteen others.
+On 4 May 2010, as part of the 2010/2011 State Budget, $83.7 million was allocated to upgrade Hallam to a premium station, along with nineteen others.
 However, in March 2011, this was scrapped by the Baillieu Government.

+In 2014, it was announced that the Hallam South Road level crossing would be grade separated by the Andrews government, as originally promised by the Labor government in the 2014 Victorian state election.
+On 13 July 2020, the Level Crossing Removal Project announced the designs for the new, rebuilt elevated station.
+In January 2021, major construction works started to remove the level crossing.

-On 2 April 2022, the Hallam South Road level crossing was abolished as part of the Level Crossing Removal Project, and was replaced with a rail bridge over the road, which included a new, rebuilt elevated station.
-On 2 May of that year, the rebuilt station opened.
+On 18 March 2022, Hallam South Road level crossing and equipment were eliminated and was replaced by the elevated rail bridge over the road, which the trains started running through on 22 March 2022.
+On 2 April 2022, Hallam South Road reopened to traffic after being closed for fourteen days due to the removal works, resurfacing and installation of a new signalised intersection at the corner of the stations' northern car park and Hallam South Road.
+On 2 May 2022, the rebuilt station opened to passengers.